Cinema of the United Kingdom: 1990s

 Compared to the 1980s, investment in film production rose dramatically.
 In 1989, annual investment was a meagre £104 million.
 By 1996, this figure had soared to £741 million.
 Nevertheless, the dependence on finance from television broadcasters such as the BBC and Channel 4 meant that budgets were often low and indigenous production was very fragmented: the film industry mostly relied on Hollywood inward investment.
+At parliamentary committee hearing in 1994, the directors Alan Parker, Ken Loach and Mike Leigh criticised the government's lack of support to the British film industry.
+They also called for a levy on cinema admissions to support film production along with a quota on multiplexes to show British and European made films.
 According to critic Neil Watson, it was hoped that the £90 million apportioned by the new National Lottery into three franchises (The Film Consortium, Pathé Pictures, and DNA) would fill the gap, but "corporate and equity finance for the UK film production industry continues to be thin on the ground and most production companies operating in the sector remain hopelessly under-capitalised."

 These problems were mostly compensated by PolyGram Filmed Entertainment, a film studio whose British subsidiary Working Title Films released a Richard Curtis-scripted comedy Four Weddings and a Funeral (1994).
 It grossed $244 million worldwide and introduced Hugh Grant to global fame, led to renewed interest and investment in British films, and set a pattern for British-set romantic comedies, including Sliding Doors (1998) and Notting Hill (1999).
 Other Working Titles films included Bean (1997), Elizabeth (1998) and Captain Corelli's Mandolin (2001).
 PFE was eventually sold and merged with Universal Pictures in 1999, the hopes and expectations of "building a British-based company which could compete with Hollywood in its home market [had] eventually collapsed."